civiform/docs/docs/contributor-guide/developer-guide/system-design/data-intake.md

 ### Email address

-Each account's email address originates either from the identity provider the account authenticated with or is specified by the TI when they create a new client account.
-It is unset for guest accounts.
+Each account's email address originates either from the identity provider the account authenticated with or is optionally specified by the TI when they create a new client account.
+It is unset for guest accounts and some TI client accounts.

 ### Permissions data